19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 The right script, when paired with the confidence that comes with practice, will truly go a long, long way in getting you to that second call.
 But if you feel like you’re saying all the right words and still need help getting better results, give the following tips a try.

 A word of warning: Yes, most of these cold calling tips involve some amount of extra time or effort on your part.
-But trust me—a few minutes spent upfront can make all the difference in the world.
+But trust me—a few minutes of your time spent upfront can make all the difference in the world.

 1. Segment Your Prospects (And Your Scripts)